abhayrobotics/Namaste-React-course/Readme.md

 ## Redux Toolkit
-- install @reduxjs/toolkit and react-redux
+- npm install @reduxjs/toolkit and react-redux
 - Build our store
 - Connect our store to the app
 - Slice(cartslice)